MicrosoftDocs/intellicode/docs/custom-models.md

 Repository-associated team models are available to users who train them using either Azure Pipelines or GitHub Actions.

-- Learn how to configure and automate your CI workflow (i.e. .yml file) to train Team Completions using a GitHub Action [here](https://aka.ms/vsic/xtn/github).
+- To configure and automate your CI workflow (i.e. .yml file) to train Team Completions using a GitHub Action, refer [Intellicode Team Completions](https://aka.ms/vsic/xtn/github).
-- Learn how to configure your Azure DevOps pipeline to train Team Completions [here](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCodeTeamModelTraining)
+- To configure your Azure DevOps pipeline to train Team Completions, refer [Visual Studio IntelliCode Team Model Training](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCodeTeamModelTraining)

 ### Sharing your repository-associated models

-Repository-associated models are automatically shared with others working in the same codebase, as long as users have enabled automatic acquisition of team models in Visual Studio.
+Repository-associated models are automatically shared with other users working in the same codebase and have enabled automatic acquisition of team models in Visual Studio.
-Enable automatic acquisition by going to **Tools** > **Options** > **IntelliCode** > **Acquire team models for completion**.
+To enable automatic acquisition in Visual Studio, select **Tools** > **Options** > **IntelliCode** > **Acquire team models for completion**.

 When you clone and open codebase model which was trained on, any models associated with the configured Git remote repositories will be downloaded and activated.
 If you're working on a fork of the codebase, add the upstream codebase as a remote repository to get the model.

-Access to the repository is access to the model.
+If you have access to the repository, you will also have access to the model.
 When training, we collect some information about the checked-out commit.
 If you request the model, then you must have the same commit in the repository and should produce the same information that was collected during training to receive the team model.

 >[!NOTE]
 >The ability to share your user-associated team completions models via a sharing link, available in some preview releases of Team completions, is now deprecated